 The Scrub Club strives to develop and increase social interaction skills of members by working together.
 This interaction can help develop a spirit of teamwork and collegiality between the members.
 The Scrub Club provides opportunities for field studies and educational experiences and encourages community involvement through contacts and donations to charitable organizations.

 The purpose of TAGA is to establish and maintain an organized body of individuals who are dedicated to pursuing careers on the Graphic Arts and Printing field and to provide members with publishing opportunities through periodic publications of a student journal.

 The purpose of the Web Design Club is to establish and maintain an organized body of individuals who are dedicated to pursuing careers in the fields of Web Design and Web Development.
 The Web Design club provides students with an opportunity to learn new techniques and best practices in web design and offer a networking venue for students to learn from each other while increasing interest in the profession.

 Women in Trades, Technology, and Engineering (WITTE) is a student group designed to ensure the success of women students in the Trades, Technology and Engineering programs of study here at WCTC.

 Waukesha County Technical College’s Veterans Club helps provide a social group for Veterans and supporters to help the awareness and success of Veterans adjustment to civilian and college life.

-- Demonstrate civic engagement on and off-campus.
+- Demonstrates civic engagement on and off campus.

 - 3-on-3 Basketball tournament